Overcoming Barriers to Elderly Exercise

 Five common barriers to overcome:

 - Fear of injury.
 Injury is a very legitimate concern for the elderly.
-But a lack of exercise can cause general functional decline and balance issues.How to overcome: With appropriate equipment, assistive devices, and supervision, balance and strength training can greatly assist an elderly person to reduce their fall risk.
+But a lack of exercise can cause general functional decline and balance issues.How to overcome: With appropriate equipment, assisted devices, and supervision, balance and strength training can greatly assist elderly exercise which may reduce their fall risk.
 Start exercise programs slowly and avoid overdoing it in the beginning to build confidence.
 It is important that the risk of injury does not become the rationale for not exercising.